Abhi930941/YouTube-Thumbnail/README.md

 </table>

 ---

 ## Why This Project Matters

 **Problem Solved:**
 This project matters because it helps YouTube creators design professional thumbnails quickly and easily without needing expensive software or graphic design skills.
+With the addition of user authentication and history, creators can now manage all their thumbnail designs in one place across sessions.

 ---